 But I didn’t want to risk it: I hammered off at 13km/h to get ahead of the invisible wall that was chasing us.
 There actually was a sweeper boat chasing us, but to me it felt like something far greater was on my tail.

 I eventually convinced myself that I was being chased by the Midnight Sun itself, as if this giant orb of energy was rising over the mountaintops each morning, bouncing down onto the river and silently floating along behind me.
 I could see it, I could feel it, and at more than one point I wanted to stop, quit the damn race and be engulfed by its glorious warmth.
 It was the siren of the Yukon.

 There was still 12 hours of paddling and I was seriously starting to lose my grip on reality.
-As the hallucinations and delusions grew, I tried to regain my focus by turning on a workout app with a voice coach that would shout out my average speed.
-I set her volume to max and interval to 60 seconds, and I proceeded to get 720 audio updates over the next 12 hours informing me of my depressingly-slow velocity.
-At least it kept me awake.
+As the hallucinations and delusions grew, I tried to regain my focus by opening a workout app with a voice coach that would shout out my average speed.
+I set her volume to max and interval to 60 seconds, and I proceeded to get about 720x updates from this robotic woman’s voice over the next 12 hours informing me of my depressingly-slow velocity.
+At least she kept me awake.

 Food was another issue for me.

 The conventional wisdom of this race says carry a lot of variety and carry things you’ll crave, because it’ll give you a mental boost when you’re struggling in addition to the raw fuel it provides.
 But apparently I don’t like food, because no matter how many nuts, fruits and M&Ms I had in front of me, I rarely felt like eating.
 Delicious chocolate suddenly tasted horrible.
 I didn’t want sugar, I didn’t want salt and my teeth felt like chalk.
 Fortunately I had some of my Saturo liquid meals, which kept me going, but for the most part I was way under my recommended calorie intake.
 This race would be a great scientific experiment.